indigo423/opennms.org/user/pages/05.blog/2017-04-29-process-monitoring-snmp/item.md

 For each process you want to monitor, you have to create a service monitor named something like `Process-docker-proxy`, `Process-tincd` and `Process-dockerd`.

 **Pro:**
-It allows to set up a granular monitoring for every process.
+It allows you to set up granular monitoring for every process.
 The service monitors can be used in "Service Level Management" on the start page for availability calculation and notifications for each process.

 **Cons:**